dcSpark/dcspark-blog/blog/2023-08-02-fund10-grant-proposals/index.md

 ![Cover image](./cover2.png)

-Time has come for Catalyst fund 10, and we have proposals for new core infrastructure we think is both unique and will help pave a path for future success of the Cardano ecosystem.
+Time has come for Catalyst fund 10, and with it a new set of dcSpark proposals to unlock the next wave of innovation for the Cardano ecosystem by building new core infrastructure we think is both unique and will help pave a path for future success of the Cardano ecosystem.

 dcSpark has been one of the most reliable companies for completing Catalyst grant proposals.
 Despite dcSpark only account for only about 1% of all proposals, we represent about 5~10% of all completed proposals - demonstrating our ability to deliver on our promises